 Let's face it, there are some things on TV that children are better off not watching.
 There are many parents that would like to censor what their kids watch on television, but are left wondering what options they have.
 There are many electronic devices and parental controls that can help parents control what channels and content their children watch.

-First, let’s start with the V-Chip.
+First, let's start with the V-Chip.
 The V-Chip understands television program ratings and blocks programs based upon the rating level selected.
 All TV sets that are 13 inches or larger are required to incorporate the V-Chip technology.
 Parents set rating levels so that certain TV shows need a password to be viewed.
-For more information on the V-Chip and program ratings visit the FCC V-Chip site.

 The TV-Guardian is another electronic device to help with parental control.
 This device automatically detects bad language and mutes TV sound so that you do not hear the offensive words.
 The technology works by reading the closed caption transcripts and monitors the dialogue against a list of "bad words."
 It is not perfect in the fact that it sometimes mutes the sound longer than just the offensive word.
 It also will occasionally miss an offensive word because the transcript is not synchronized with the sound.
 With that said, it is still highly accurate and an excellent resource for parents wanting to watch television with their kids without offensive language.